Institutional & Non-Profit Exemptions

 January 1 is the Determination Date

-Florida law directs that the ownership and use of the property as of January 1 of each tax year is the date the determines eligibility for these exemptions.
+Florida law directs that the ownership and use of the property as of January 1 of each tax year is the date that determines eligibility for these exemptions.
 If, for example, an otherwise qualified religious organization purchased a vacant building on January 15 and immediately began holding religious services on the property, the applicant would still not be entitled to the exemption until the next year because it missed the January 1 date set by law.
 The Florida 4th District Court of Appeals ruled the January 1 date must be strictly interpreted.

 "Predominant Use" of the Property Required